Pakke Tiger Reserve

-Pakke Tiger Reserve, also known as Pakhui Tiger Reserve, is a Project Tiger reserve in the East Kameng district of Arunachal Pradesh in Northeast India.
-The 862 km2 reserve is protected by the Department of Environment and Forest of Arunachal Pradesh.
-In a notification (CWL/D/26/94/1393-1492) dated Itanagar 19 April 2001, issued by the Principal Secretary, the Governor of Arunachal Pradesh renamed Pakhui Wildlife Sanctuary as Pakke Wildlife Sanctuary Division.

-This Tiger Reserve has won India Biodiversity Award 2016 in the category of 'Conservation of threatened species' for its Hornbill Nest Adoption Programme.
+Pakke Tiger Reserve is a Project Tiger reserve in the East Kameng district of Arunachal Pradesh in Northeast India.
+The 862 km2 reserve is managed by the Department of Environment and Forests, Arunachal Pradesh.
+It was known as Pakhui Tiger Reserve, but renamed in April 2001 by the Governor of Arunachal Pradesh.
+It has won India Biodiversity Award 2016 in the category of 'Conservation of threatened species' for its Hornbill Nest Adoption Programme.

 Location

 Pakke Wildlife Sanctuary lies in the undulating and hilly foothills of the Eastern Himalayas in Arunachal Pradesh's Pakke Kessang District at elevations ranging from 150 to 2000 m.
 It is bounded by Bhareli or Kameng River in the west and north, and by Pakke River in the east.
 It is surrounded by contiguous forests on most sides.

 To the east lies Papum Reserve Forest with an area of 1064 km2.
 Towards the south and south-east, the sanctuary adjoins reserve forests and Assam's Nameri National Park.
 To the west, it is bounded by Doimara Reserve Forest with an area of 216 km2 and Eaglenest Wildlife Sanctuary; and to the north by Shergaon Forest Division.
-Selective logging on a commercial scale occurred in the reserve forests until 1996.

 The main perennial streams in the area are the Nameri, Khari and Upper Dikorai.
 West of Kameng River are Sessa Orchid Sanctuary and Eaglenest Wildlife Sanctuary.